dlang-community/DCD/README.md

 	* That one feature that you *REALLY* needed

 #Setup
 1. Install a recent D compiler.
-DCD is tested with 2.065 and the 2.066 betas.
+DCD is tested with 2.066 and LDC 0.14.0.
 1. Run ```git submodule update --init``` after cloning this repository to grab the MessagePack and Datapacked libraries and the parser from DScanner.
 1. Run ```make``` to build the client and server.
 (Or run build.bat on Windows). ```make ldc``` and ```make gdc``` will use the LDC or GDC compilers.
 The resulting executable will be much faster.
 1. Configure your text editor to call the dcd-client program.
 See the *editors* folder for directions on configuring your specific editor.
 1. Start the dcd-server program before editing code.
+(Unless, of course, your editor's plugin handles this for you)

 #Client
+Because DCD is designed to be used from a text editor, this section is written primarily for plugin authors.

 ##Get autocomplete information
 The primary use case of the client is to query the server for autocomplete information.